demisto/content/Packs/EDL/Integrations/EDL/EDL_description.md

 <~XSIAM>
 **Note**: Do not set `username` and `password` in the integration instance if you are running the integration via the hosted instance.
 The `username    and `password` fields are for usage when running the integration via an on-prem engine.

-**Note2**: If no `Listen Port` param was given and the test button is clicked, the test will run with a defualt port 1111.
-After pressing `save & exit` a new free port will be assigned to the `Listen Port` parameter automaticlly.
+**Note**: If no `Listen Port` param was given and the test button was clicked, the test will run with the default port 1111.
+After pressing `save & exit` a new free port will be assigned to the `Listen Port` parameter automatically.

 1. To access the **Generic Export Indicators Service** by instance name, set up the **username** and **password** values in the **External Dynamic List Integration** page (**Settings** > **Configurations** > **Integrations** > **External Dynamic List Integration**).
 2. You can access the External Dynamic List at the following url: `https://edl-<cortex-xsiam-address>/xsoar/instance/execute/<instance-name>`.